IntersectMBO/plutus/plutus-metatheory/src/FFIExperiment.lagda.md

 showDec {X} (yes refl) = "Yes" showDec {X} (no ¬refl) = "No"

-runCertifier : List Untyped → IO ⊤
-runCertifier [] = putStrLn "No ASTs"
-runCertifier (x ∷ xs) with toWellScoped' x
+-- TODO: just checks whether the head of the list passes the decision procedure check runCertifier : List Untyped → IO ⊤ runCertifier [] = putStrLn "No ASTs" runCertifier (x ∷ xs) with toWellScoped' x